Soybean: Uses, Benefits, Side Effects By Dr. Rajeev Singh

 By Dr Rajeev Singh +2 more

-Soybean is a legume which is a nutritionally, and economically important crop considered one of the major sources of oil.
+Soybean is a legume that is a nutritionally, and economically important crop considered one of the major sources of oil.
 The scientific name of soybean is Glycine max and around 5000 years ago China cultivated it for the first time.
-Soya beans are a rich source of proteins, vitamins, minerals, low saturated fats and fibres.
+Soya beans are a rich source of proteins, vitamins, minerals, low-saturated fats, and fibers.
 The presence of these many biologically active compounds made use of the soybean in the pharmaceutical industry to make medicine and other dietary products.1 Soybean is cultivated as the major oil seed crop and let us discuss the importance and health benefits of soybeans.

 Soybean contains a variety of nutrients that are given as follows: